g0v-data/g0v-hackmd-archive/notes/c8XGX6B_TAuKZDcSKBghnQ.md

   </body>
 </html>
 ```
-By this one, the `iframe` can execute scripts while still being considered as a member of the same domain, which may be needed for some advertising features.
+By this one, the `iframe` can execute scripts while still being considered a member of the same domain, which may be needed for some advertising features.
 Still, it cannot engage in any other actions that could be harmful.

 * **Step 4:** Test Your Implementation.
 Once sandboxing has been set up, make sure you test your site to verify that the `iframes` are being loaded properly and that the limitations are being put into place.
-It is recommended to utilize the available browser developer tools in to check for any possible errors or violations.
+It is recommended to utilize the available browser developer tools to check for any possible errors or violations.

 * **Step 5:** Keep watch and fix when necessary.
 Your website should be examined frequently for any potential concerns regarding the content that appears in `iframes`.
 Change the restrictions placed in the sandbox whenever required to maintain a balance between security and the ability to utilize it.

 ## Strategy 8: Privacy Consideration
 To uphold user confidence and observe data protection regulations privacy concerns must be in good grace.

 Implement methods of getting user endorsements before downloading outside scripts that collect data.
 An example of this can be shown by Travel Website, which has a message banner seeking endorsement from internet users to allow for cookies as well as external codes aimed at providing personalized suggestions and analytics.

-The privacy of users can be protected by anonymizing data collected from third-party scripts.
+Users' privacy can be protected by anonymizing data collected from third-party scripts.
 For instance, to protect the identity of users, a forum anonymizes analytics data by removing IP addresses.

 Lastly, make sure that you are compliant with [GDPR](https://gdpr-info.eu/) and [CCPA](https://oag.ca.gov/privacy/ccpa) when using third-party scripts.
 For instance,  to ensure that third-party scripts comply with GDPR, an online retailer reviewed and tweaked its privacy policy and added features such as data access and deletion requests for users.